FIVE MOST SURPRISING FINDS

 The intelligence he delivered was comprehensive.

-His arrival in the North was a sensation.
-Newspapers across the Union ran the story.
-Here was living proof that enslaved people were not the docile, contented, inferior beings the slaveholding South claimed.
-Here was a man who had outthought, outmaneuvered, and humiliated the Confederate military using nothing but his intelligence, his courage, and the knowledge he had accumulated while the Confederacy considered him property.
+His arrival in the North created a sensation that newspapers across the Union quickly spread.
+The story supplied living proof that enslaved people were not the docile, contented, inferior beings the slaveholding South claimed.
+Here stood a man who relied on his intelligence, courage, and the knowledge he had gathered while the Confederacy treated him as property to outthink, outmaneuver, and humiliate its military.

-His feat was so impressive that it helped shift Northern public opinion toward the enlistment of Black soldiers, and he was personally involved in persuading Secretary of War Edwin Stanton to authorize Black military units.
+Such an impressive feat helped shift Northern public opinion toward the enlistment of Black soldiers.
+He personally persuaded Secretary of War Edwin Stanton to authorize Black military units.

 Smalls effectively became the first Black person to command a vessel in U.S. military service, though without formal commission, and served as pilot and acting captain of the Planter — the very ship he had stolen — in multiple engagements.
 He was under fire repeatedly.
 He never flinched.